JeffersonLab/DEMPgen/README.md

   - Arg 4 - HBeamE -> The hadron beam energy, again, set this to whatevr you want.
 Typically we use 41, 100 or 275 (41 and 275 being the nominal min/max).
   - Arg 5 - OutputType -> The format of the output file, select from LUND, Pythia6 (for ECCE/Fun4All) or HEPMC3 (for ePIC), the default is HEPMC3 if your choice is invalid.
   - Arg 6 - InteractionPoint -> The interaction point, choose from ip6 or ip8.
 The default is ip6 if your choice is invalif.
-  - Arg 7 - Particle -> The produced particle (meson) in the reaction, choose from omega, pi+, pi0 or K+.
+  - Arg 7 - Ejectile -> The produced ejectile (meson) in the reaction, choose from omega, pi+, pi0 or K+.
-  - Arg 8 - Hadron -> OPTIONAL - This only matters if you select K+ as the particle, in this case, choose from Lambda or Sigma0 here.
+  - Arg 8 - RecoilHadron -> OPTIONAL - This only matters if you select K+ as the ejectile, in this case, choose from Lambda or Sigma0 here.
 If your choice is invalid (or you don't specify arg9), the default is Lambda.

 - The script automatically generates a random seed itself using the /dev/urandom function.